A Class of Models for Large Zero-inflated Spatial Data: Applications

-We randomly select $23,000$ locations to train our model, and reserve the remaining $6,241$ locations for validation.
+Similar to the previous application, we partition our dataset accordingly by assigning $23,000$ locations as a training set and the remaining $6,241$ locations as the validation set.
 We model the observed ice thickness data using: (1) a hurdle semicontinuous model with a lognormal prevalence process; and (2) a semi-continuous mixture model using the Tobit Type I model.
 We rescale the spatial domain into the unit square, and include the X- and Y- coordinates as covariates.
 We implement similar settings as the semi-continuous cases in Section \ref{Sec:SimulationStudy} including the parameters' prior distributions.
-Due to the high-dimensional observations, we omit comparisons to the correlated PICAR-Z and `gold standard' approaches.
+Due to the high-dimensional observations, we omit comparisons to the correlated PICAR-Z and `reparameterized' approaches.
 For PICAR-Z, we construct a triangular mesh with $m=5,888$ mesh vertices.
 For both the hurdle model, the automated heuristic chose ranks $p_{o}=46$ and $p_{p}=200$ for the occurrence and prevalence processes, respectively.
 In the mixture model, we use ranks $p_{o}=46$ and $p_{p}=80$.
-For fixed rank kriging (bi-square basis functions), we use the quad-tree structure (84 basis functions) from Section \ref{Sec:SimulationStudy}.
+For the low-rank approach, we use the quad-tree structure (84 basis functions) from Section \ref{Sec:SimulationStudy}.

 Comparative results are provided in the Table ~\ref{Tab:IceSheetResults} and maps of the predicted values are provided in Figure \ref{Fig:IceSheet}.
-Both PICAR-Z performs yields more accurate out-of-sample predictions than fixed rank kriging in both the total rmspe (hurdle: $353.31$ vs. $372.53$ and mixture: $314.47$ vs. $323.77$) and the rmspe among positive values (hurdle: $436.39$ vs. $461.27$ and mixture: $384.32$ vs. $398.51$).
+Both PICAR-Z performs yields more accurate out-of-sample predictions than the low-rank approach in both the total rmspe (hurdle: $353.31$ vs. $372.53$ and mixture: $314.47$ vs. $323.77$) and the rmspe among positive values (hurdle: $436.39$ vs. $461.27$ and mixture: $384.32$ vs. $398.51$).
 Both approaches yield comparable results among zero vs. non-zero predictions based on AUC (hurdle: $0.95$ vs. $0.96$ and mixture: $0.94$ vs. $0.92$ ).
-For the hurdle model, walltimes are slightly shorter for fixed rank kriging, which can be attributed to fewer basis functions chosen to represent the prevalence process.
+For the hurdle model, walltimes are slightly shorter for the low-rank (bisquare) approach, which can be attributed to fewer basis functions chosen to represent the prevalence process.
 Despite the longer walltimes, PICAR-Z provides more accurate predictions and a larger effective sample size.
 The mixture model (Tobit Type I) is able to predict more accurately than the hurdle model; however, it comes at the cost of slightly longer walltimes.
+Maps of the corresponding prediction standard deviations are provided in the supplement.
+Note that PICAR-Z yields more accurate predictions, albeit with larger uncertainties.